SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[3.0.2-dev](https://www.dropbox.com/s/bxhmdawfwqiiqbs/Simulator%20Controller%203.0.2-dev.zip?dl=1) (First build for 3.0.2.
-New features: New "Transfer" method for tyre pressure setups from the setup database and *Race Engineer Settings*, Refactoring of setup database code, Jona consults the Setup Database for a second opion on tyre pressures, New switches in *Race Engineer Settings* to select Jonas strategy when calculating target tyre pressures.
-Attention, mostly untested...)
+[3.0.2-alpha](https://www.dropbox.com/s/ahgypfp9l8h1h3b/Simulator%20Controller%203.0.2-alpha.zip?dl=1) (Alpha version for Release 3.0.2.
+New features: New "Transfer" method for tyre pressure setups from the setup database and *Race Engineer Settings*, Refactoring of setup database code, Jona consults the Setup Database for a second opinion on tyre pressures, New switches in *Race Engineer Settings* to select Jonas strategy when calculating target tyre pressures.
+Documented and with automated update procedure, but some parts still need more tests...)

 #### Latest release builds